informramiz/dask-cluster-with-docker/README.md

 You only have to provision the docker container by implementing the dockerfile and run the bootstrap bash script.
 The solution can be expressed in as little as 5 lines.

 This should be straightforward on all linux and osx systems.
-Windows users are probably better off running a virtual machine with a linux distro but theoretically docker and docker-compose should also run native on windows.
+Windows users are probably better off running a virtual machine with a linux distro but theoretically docker and docker-compose should also run native on Windows.

 ## Notes